WHAT IS DUST ALLERGY?

 Studies have shown that the most important rooms to deal with are bedrooms, where most time is spent and where dust levels are highest.

-- encase mattresses, duvets and pillows in allergen proof covers to prevent mite allergens escaping.
+- encase mattresses, duvets and pillows in allergen proof covers to prevent house dust mite allergens escaping.
 Or replace duvets and pillows with ones already having an allergen proof outer fabric.

 - for bunk beds encase both mattresses

 - avoid using feather pillows and duvets as they difficult to wash.
 Man made fibre pillows can be washed at 60°C.

 - only use washable blankest and wash all bedding in hot water at least every two weeks.
 This kills any mites and washes out all mite allergens.
 Alternatively obtain duvets and pillows that come with a dust proof barrier already incorporated, which can never be colonised by mites, reducing the need for washing frequency.

 - remove floor is carpets where possible and use a vacuum cleaner with a HEPA filter.
 A wipeable floor is best with washable rugs when required as long as they are washed every two weeks.